Stochastic Greedy Algorithms For Multiple Measurement Vectors: Convergence Analysis

-To solve the problem \eqref{eqn:model}, CStoIHT uses StoIHT to restore each column of $X$ separately and then concatenate all column vectors to form a matrix.
-To analyze the convergence of CStoIHT, we first derive an upper bound for $E\norm{X_{\cdot,j}-X_{\cdot,j}^*}_2^2$ following the proof in \cite[Section 8.2]{nguyen2014linear}.
-Note that we look for the contraction coefficient of $E\norm{X_{\cdot,j}-X_{\cdot,j}^*}_2^2$ rather than $E\norm{X_{\cdot,j}-X_{\cdot,j}^*}_2$.
+To solve the problem \eqref{eqn:model}, CStoIHT uses StoIHT to reconstruct each column of $X$ separately and then concatenate all column vectors to form a matrix.
+To analyze the convergence of CStoIHT, we first derive an upper bound for $E\norm{X_{\cdot,j}-X_{\cdot,j}^*}_2^2$ following the proof outline in \cite[Appendix B]{nguyen2014linear}.
+Note that in our proof we look for the contraction coefficient of $E\norm{X_{\cdot,j}-X_{\cdot,j}^*}_2^2$ rather than $E\norm{X_{\cdot,j}-X_{\cdot,j}^*}_2$ as in \cite{nguyen2014linear}.

 \begin{lemma} Let $X^*$ be a feasible solution of \eqref{eqn:model} and $X^0$ be the initial solution.
-Under Assumption 1, there exist $\kappa_j,\sigma_j>0$ such that the expectation of the recovery error squared at the $t$-th iteration of Algorithm~\ref{alg:CStoIHT} for estimating the $j$-th column of $X^*$ is bounded by
+Under the Assumptions, there exist $\kappa_j,\sigma_j>0$ such that the expectation of the recovery error squared at the $t$-th iteration of Algorithm~\ref{alg:CStoIHT} for estimating the $j$-th column of $X^*$ is bounded by

 where $X_{\cdot,j}^t$ is the approximation of $X_{\cdot,j}^*$ at the $t$-th iteration of StoIHT with the initial guess $X_{\cdot,j}^0$, i.e., the result at the $t$-th inner iteration and $j$-th outer iteration of Algorithm~\ref{alg:CStoIHT} with the initial guess $X^0$.
 Here $I_t$ is the set of all indices $i_1,\ldots,i_t$ randomly selected at or before the $t$-th step of the algorithm. \end{lemma}